ReactiveX/rxjs/doc/observable.md

 subscription.unsubscribe();
 ```

 <span class="informal">When you subscribe, you get back a Subscription, which represents the ongoing execution.
-Calling `unsubscribe()` will cancel the execution.</span>
+Just call `unsubscribe()` to cancel the execution.</span>

 Each Observable must define how to dispose resources of that execution when we create the Observable using `create()`.
 You can do that by returning a custom `unsubscribe` function from within `function subscribe()`.